jenneration/P3_JOT-write-it-all-down/README.md

-# Project 3:
  We wonder, have experiences, have ideas - and daily journaling about them _is a good thing.

 _![jotApp](./readmeimages/jot.png)